Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

 \subsection{Non-tight cases}

-We introduce several modifications that decrease the number of processes that participate in various phases of the Bracha-Dolev protocol combination when the number of processes in the network is larger than $3f+1$.
+We introduce several modifications that decrease the number of processes that participate in various phases of the Bracha-Dolev protocol combination when the number of processes in the network is larger than $3f{+}1$.

 \textbf{Reduced number of messages in Bracha [MBD.11].} To implement this method, we assume that processes know the ID of all processes in the system.
-The processes with the $\ceil{\frac{N+f+1}{2}}\! +\! f$ smallest IDs generate Echos, while the processes with the $2f\!+\!1\!+\!f$ smallest IDs generate Readys.
+When process $p_i$ BD-broadcasts a message, the processes with the $\ceil{\frac{N+f{+}1}{2}}\! +\! f$ smallest IDs after $p_i$'s (modulo the total number of processes) generate Echos, while the processes with the $2f\!+\!1\!+\!f$ smallest IDs generate Readys.
 The other processes simply relay the messages they receive.
 All processes deliver when they have collected $2f\!+\!1$ Readys.
+Note that the processes that participate actively in a broadcast, i.e., generate new Echo or Ready messages, depend on the ID of the process that initiated the broadcast to distribute the load over all processes.

 \begin{proof} To realize this, one has to reason starting from the end of Bracha's protocol.
-A process needs $2f+1$ Readys to deliver, therefore only $3f+1$ processes are required to send a Ready, since there are at most $f$ faulty processes in the system, and there are no message losses.
-To be able to send a Ready, a process needs to receive $\ceil{\frac{N+f+1}{2}}$ Echos.
-Therefore, $\ceil{\frac{N+f+1}{2}}\! +\! f$ processes are required to send an Echo.
-Finally, the source needs to transmit its Send message to $\ceil{\frac{N+f+1}{2}} + f$ processes.
-Note that when $N=3f+1$, the number of processes that are chosen to participate in each phase is always equal to $3f+1$, as indicated by Bracha's protocol. \end{proof}
+A process needs $2f{+}1$ Readys to deliver, therefore only $3f{+}1$ processes are required to send a Ready, since there are at most $f$ faulty processes in the system, and there are no message losses.
+To be able to send a Ready, a process needs to receive $\ceil{\frac{N+f{+}1}{2}}$ Echos.
+Therefore, $\ceil{\frac{N+f{+}1}{2}}\! +\! f$ processes are required to send an Echo.
+Finally, the source needs to transmit its Send message to $\ceil{\frac{N+f{+}1}{2}} + f$ processes.
+Note that when $N=3f{+}1$, the number of processes that are chosen to participate in each phase is always equal to $3f{+}1$, as indicated by Bracha's protocol. \end{proof}

-\textbf{Send messages in Bracha-Dolev.
-[MBD.12]} If the source has more than $2f{+}1$ neighbors, it can transmit its Send message to $2f{+}1$ of its neighbors, instead of to all of them.
+\textbf{Reduced fanout [MBD.12].} A process can transmit its newly created Send, Echo or Ready message to only $2f{+}1$ of its neighbors, instead of to all of them.